tommasobattisti/SoupSoftware/README.md

 ![Data model classes](uml.png)

-All the methods of each class must return the appropriate value that have been specified in the object of that class when it has been created.
-It iIs up to the implementer to decide how to enable someone to add this information to the object of each class, e.g. by defining a specific constructor.
-While one can add additional methods to each class if needed, it is crucial that the *get* methods introduced in the UML diagram are all defined.
+The methods of each class return the appropriate value that have been specified in the object of that class when it has been created.

 ## UML of additional classes

 ![Data model classes](uml2.png)

-All the attributes methods of each class are defined as follows.
-All the constructors of each of the class introduced in the UML diagram do not take in input any parameter.
-While one can add additional methods to each class if needed, it is crucial that all the methods introduced in the UML diagram are defined.
+## Classes and methods

 ### Class `RelationalProcessor`